hcoles/pitest-ant-example/README.md

+# pitest ant example

-This is a simple example of using PIT with ant.
+Simple example of using http://pitest.org with ant.

 To mutation test just run